Jan Morris, artful travel writer who broke many boundaries, dies at 94

 “I made my marriage vows 59 years ago and still have them,” Elizabeth told Britain’s Evening Standard that year.
 “We are back together again officially.
 After Jan had a sex change we had to divorce.
 So there we were.
 It did not make any difference to me.
 We still had our family.
 We just carried on.”

 They settled in the Welsh village of Llanystumdwy, with one of their sons living next door.
+A gravestone for Jan and Elizabeth Morris bears a Welsh engraving that means “Here are two friends, at the end of one life.”

 In addition to Elizabeth and their son, Twm Morys, survivors include three other children.
 Another child, a daughter, died in infancy.

 If anything, Jan Morris was a more productive writer than James had been.
 She often published two or three books a year, and more than 45 in all.
 Besides her accounts of travel, history and autobiography, she wrote two novels and biographical studies of Abraham Lincoln and British admiral John Fisher.